rcjsuen/dockerfile-ast/README.md

 ## Development Instructions

-If you wish to build and compile this language server, you must first install [Node.js](https://nodejs.org/en/download/) if you have not already done so.
+If you wish to build and compile this project, you must first install [Node.js](https://nodejs.org/en/download/) if you have not already done so.
-After you have installed Node.js and cloned the repository with Git, you may now proceed to build and compile the language server with the following commands:
+After you have installed Node.js and cloned the repository with Git, you may now proceed to build and compile the project with the following commands:

 ```
 npm install